treesess/STEAMRELAY/showcase/250714 concrete sediment tank filter/readme.md

 <img width="495" height="449" alt="image" src="https://github.com/user-attachments/assets/caf89506-2828-41be-9be6-a775e62dd925" />
 <img width="434" height="260" alt="image" src="https://github.com/user-attachments/assets/8871ca84-839f-40eb-a8ea-b7a824e8737f" />

+Note that it isn't just set the top and bottom layers to zeros.
+You will need to adjust the anchor setting to make sure it's strongly attached to the frame.
+Also you need to adjust the linewidth so that the web itself is strong enough.

 In the end we made two, the later one is denser:

 <img width="465" height="313" alt="image" src="https://github.com/user-attachments/assets/7f388d7e-e803-46cd-a4ff-ba012eceadcb" />